 Pregnancy, though full of joys, can be a slightly difficult time for some expecting mothers, especially during winter.
 The chill in the air can lead to aches and pains and also leave the mother susceptible to cold, cough and infections—not a happy scenario as the intake of medicines, while in winter pregnancy, is restricted.
 Here, we get you some tips to ensure you have a safe pregnancy during peak winter.

 The gloomy winter can really affect your health and your mood.
-Here are some tips to stay healthy during the colder months.
+Here are some ideas or tips to stay healthy during the colder months.

 - Drink up as if it’s July: Though you may not feel the urge to drink water, experts recommend hydrating yourself as much in January as you would in July.
 The cold muffles thirst signals, but your body still requires as much.